v2.1 generally available — Apache 2.0 licensed

 INTERNAL STATE PostgreSQL · Redis

-Encryption AES-256-GCM for datasource credentials at rest.
+Encryption AES-256-GCM for datasource credentials at rest — or resolve them from HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault via secret references at connection time.
 RSA-2048 JWT signing.
 SAML 2.0 keystore.

 Runtime Concurrent request-per-task runtime — horizontally scalable behind any L7 load balancer.